2026 Cohort Applications Now Open

 • Graduate students pursuing dyslexia specialization

-Anyone with a strong commitment to supporting learners with dyslexia is encouraged to apply.
+Anyone with a strong commitment to supporting individuals with dyslexia is encouraged to apply.

-• A bachelor’s degree from an accredited institution is required.
-A graduate degree is preferred but not required.
+• A bachelor’s degree from an accredited institution is required, as well as a graduate degree in a related field.

-• Yes.
-Practicum placements are coordinated with MDI’s partner network.
+• Practicum placements can be coordinated with MDI’s partner network.
 More details will be shared upon admission.

 • Admission is selective.
-The committee evaluates each application holistically based on academic preparation, experience, mission alignment, references, and short-answer responses.
+The committee evaluates each application holistically based on academic preparation, experience, mission alignment, references, and interview.

 • Yes.
 The program is designed to be compatible with full-time professional roles; however, applicants should expect a rigorous academic and practicum workload.